elabftw/elabftw/doc/install.rst

 * (optional) Edit the configuration:

     You might want to edit the configuration here to suit your server setup.
-For instance, you might want to edit `/etc/elabftw.yml` to change the port binding (default is 443 but it might be already used).
-The best here is to have a load balancer (HAProxy) or reverse proxy (nginx).
+For instance, you might want to edit `/etc/elabftw.yml` to change the port binding (default is 443 but it might be already used by a traditional webserver).
+This is also where you can define where the data will be stored (default is /var/elabftw).

 * Start eLabFTW: